mooxphp/moox/packages/jobs/README.md

 ### Laravel Vapor

 On Laravel Vapor, the first-party deployment tool for going Serverless (using Amazon AWS Lambda Services), Laravel will automatically use Amazon SQS (Simple Queue Services) as queue driver.
 Laravel SQS is partly supported by Moox Jobs, means you can monitor jobs and failed jobs, retry failed jobs and use the progress feature.
-Monitoring pending jobs is currently not possible.
+Pending jobs and batches are currently not implemented.

 More information: